13th October 2019.

 are…..

-This temple faces North and a Deepasthambam
+This temple faces North and has a Deepasthambam

 with a mandapam in front of an asbestos sheet canopy extended from the artha mandapam.
-The temple consists of sanctum
+The temple consists of the sanctum

-Anumantharayaswamy is in the form of
+Anumantharayaswamy is in the form of a Bas-relief on a stone slab.
+Hanuman’s

 face is facing west.
 On the west side of

-the main temple, there is a sannidhi facing north in dilapidated condition.
+the main temple, there is a sannidhi facing north in a dilapidated condition.
 Looking at the Vimana, this may be Ambal’s

 sannidhi when the main temple was Sri Akka Salai Eswaran Temple.